Ursynów: Early modern period

+In the 18th century, the villages of Grabów and Pyry were founded in the north and central west of Ursynów.
+In the 1720s, Kabaty and Moczydło were bought by Elżbieta Sieniawska, a noblewoman and landowner, who then incorporated them into the Wilanów Estate.
+In 1726, she also ordered the protection of the nearby Kabaty Woods from deforestation.
+Additionally in 1731, the estate was expanded with Wolica being bought by nobleperson Maria Zofia Czartoryska.

-In 1776, in Służew was built the Krasiński Palace.
+In 1776, in the Krasiński Palace was built near Służew.
 It was commissioned by princess Elżbieta Izabela Lubomirska as a gift for her daughter Aleksandra Lubomirska, and son-in-law Stanisław Kostka Potocki, and was originally known as the Delight Palace.
 In 1822, it became the property of Julian Ursyn Niemcewicz, who organized there a library collecting rare and valuable books.
 He renamed his estate after his family's cognomen to Ursynów, which later inspired the name of the modern city district.
 The palace was rebuilt in 1860 in the Renaissance Revival style.
 In 1857, it was acquired by the Krasiński family.
 Its last owner, Edward Bernard Raczyński donated it to the Ministry of Religious Affairs and Public Education in 1921.

 19th century

-At the beginning of the 19th century, German settlers began moving into Jeziorki.
-In 1864, they also founded nearby the village of Ludwinów.
-In the second half of said century, near Grabów were also founded Krasnowola and Grabówek.
+At the beginning of the 19th century, German settlers began moving into Jeziorki, and in 1864, they also founded the nearby village of Ludwinów.
+In the second half of said century, Krasnowola and Grabówek were also established near Grabów.

-In 1821, in Służew was founded the Gucin residence owned by Stanisław Kostka Potocki.
-Between 1821 and 1830, around it was developed the garden complex of Gucin Grove.
-At the turn of the 19th century, there were also built catacombs.
+In 1821, the Gucin residence was founded in Służew by Stanisław Kostka Potock, and between 1821 and 1830, the garden complex of Gucin Grove was developed around it.
+At the turn of the 19th century, catacombs were also built.

 Following the abolition of serfdom in 1864, the area of modern Ursynów was divided and incorporated into two municipalities, with the southern portion going to Falenty, and northern to Wilanów, with a small area southeast of Kabaty Woods, additionally becoming part of Jeziorna.

-In the 1880s, near Służew was constructed the Fort VIII, a part of the series of fortifications of the Warsaw Fortress, built around Warsaw by the Imperial Russian Army.
-It was decommissioned in 1909, and partially destroyed, including all its concrete structures.
+In the 1880s, the Fort VIII was constructed near Służew, as part of the series of fortifications of the Warsaw Fortress, built around the city by the Imperial Russian Army.
+It was decommissioned in 1909, and partially demolished, including all its concrete structures.

-In 1898, alongside Puławska Street were opened three narrow-gauge railway stations of the Grójec Commuter Railway, called Grabów Emilin, Warszawa Dąbrówka Wąskotorowa, and Warszawa Pyry.
-They were part of the line connecting Warszawa Mokotów and Nowe Miasto nad Pilicą.
-In 1903, there was also added Służewiec station.
-Warszawa Pyry was closed in 1969, while the rest of the line, was in 1971.
+In 1898, three narrow-gauge railway stations of the Grójec Commuter Railway, called Grabów Emilin, Warszawa Dąbrówka Wąskotorowa, and Warszawa Pyry, were opened alongside Puławska Street.
+They formed a part of the line connecting Warszawa Mokotów and Nowe Miasto nad Pilicą.
+Additionally, the Służewiec station was added in 1903.
+Warszawa Pyry was closed in 1969, while the rest of the line, operated until 1971.

-In 1898, in Dąbrówka was opened a brick factory, which used a nearby railway to export its products.
-In the 1910s, in the area was also founded a small settlement for its employees, which included a small primary school.
+In 1898, a brick factory was opened in Dąbrówka, and used a nearby railway to export its products.
+A small settlement for its employees was founded nearby in the 1910s, and included a small primary school.
 The brickworks industry left behind numerous clay pits in the area, which were subsequently flooded, forming ponds.